 Examine the climate impacts of sludge and biosolids to determine if regional facilities can reduce utility costs and climate impacts.
 Support investment in strategically placed facilities for sludge and septage processing (much is currently trucked to Montpelier/Chittenden Co.)

-Increase investment to municipalities to support reductions in inflow and infiltration into wastewater collection systems.

 Increase efforts and funding towards pollution prevention programs at wastewater facilities to ensure that facilities protect available treatment capacity, which can focus development on already-served designated centers.

 Understand source water vulnerabilities and invest in planning efforts to assist communities, especially those that are vulnerable for their long-term water supply needs.
 Revamp funding programs for source protection programs, increase funding for programs (include existing and new water sources) and conservation easements